header

 * Any extras not mentioned above

-* Tips & gratuities for the driver guide / resort staff
+* Tips & gratuities for the driver guide/ resort staff

-Masai Ostrich Resort/Park Information
+Masai Ostrich Resort/ Park Information

 Masai Ostrich Resort/Park in Kitengela Nairobi currently has a total of 700 ostriches being reared in the area.
 A good number of items produced or used in Masai Ostrich Resort are made from ostrich feathers or skin.
-Ostrich meat, which is said to have the lowest cholesterol level amongst other red meat and to also cure respiratory illnesses, is a delicacy at the resort along with its oil.

-There are two types of ostriches in the farm — the blue neck ostrich, a breed mostly found in the Northern Kenya across the equator and the Masai ostrich, which is found in the southern Kenya hemisphere.
 The difference between the two is that the blue neck ostrich has a darker, smoother skin with tender feathers, while the Masai ostrich has a pink skin with tough feathers.
 Both birds, though, have tougher skin than a cow.

 The mating season begins on the first of June where one male ostrich is closeted with five female ostriches in one dock for the purpose of mating.
 If you want to know whether a female ostrich is ready for mating, the secret is in the feathers — they hang low on the side as they walk.